 In the former post of some days ago, I elaborately talked about CHOOSING the right saddle.
 Especially how do you find the right saddle and other stuff for your horse loving daughters?
-My girls love every horse related gift so I want them to be happy when they finally ride a horse.
+My girls love this horse website so I want them to be happy when they finally ride a horse.

 So, how do you FIND such a saddle?
 Well, after buying and trying a dozen other saddles, and asking the same question that you are asking, I decided the only answer was to design my saddle… a long and arduous process that has resulted in today’s Don West “Signature Series” Pleasure-Trail Saddles.